CSE210-Group5/cse210-fa22-ucsd-group5/docs/decisions/0002-system-architecture.md

 * Cohesion: The architecture needs to put similar code together to allow for easy understanding and usage
 * Modularity: Modular structure to allow for easy updates for addition or modification of functionality
+* Completeness: Should be able to completely support the initial set of functionality we have planned

 ## Decision Outcome